mpfrush/Rprojects/README.md

 - Code for Titanic Data Visualization Exercise 3 is published in Rpubs: http://rpubs.com/violetgirl/199651.

-- Code for Desicion Trees and Random Forests for Titanic Data is published in Rpubs: http://rpubs.com/violetgirl/201322.
+- Code for Decision Trees and Random Forests for Titanic Data is published in Rpubs: http://rpubs.com/violetgirl/201322.

 - Code for k-means clustering mini-project is published in Rpubs: http://rpubs.com/violetgirl/201598.